wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/compiler-args.rst

 Platforms
 ^^^^^^^^^

-In order to avoid breaking different platforms with compiler flags we configure everything per platform.
+Different compilers on different platforms use a variety of different flags so in order to avoid breaking different platforms with compiler flags we configure everything per platform.
 The platforms that are supported are :

 - windowsx86-64
+- windowsx86
+- windowsarm64
 - linuxathena
+- linuxarm32
+- linuxarm64
+- linuxx86-64
+- osxuniversal

 Configuring for a Platform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^